 Safety measures within the shops and cafés at Snape Maltings

-We are delighted to announce that we have re-opened our House & Garden and Food Hall shops and the Concert Hall Café.
+We are delighted to announce that we have re-opened House & Garden, the Food Hall, the Craft Shop and the Concert Hall Café.

 Shops Opening Hours (from Friday 3 July)

 Concert Hall Café Opening Hours (from Saturday 4 July)